 An Inbound Conversation Workflow typically consists of three components, which play different roles in handling inbound messages.
 Here’s what you need to know about each component:

-- Data Enrichment obtains data about a Contact or Conversation to discover the purpose of the Conversation.
+- Data Enrichment consists of obtaining data about a Contact or Conversation to discover the purpose of the Conversation.

-- Auto Assignment assigns the Contact to an available agent.
-It can be configured based on the needs and priorities of a specific team.
+- Auto Assignment means passing the Conversation to an available agent without human input.
+You can configure it based on the needs and priorities of a specific team.

-The Inbound Conversation Workflow ends when an agent is assigned to the Contact, but the conversation will continue on the platform with the agent and Contact chatting in the Messages module.
+The Workflow ends when an agent is assigned to the Contact, but the conversation will continue on the platform with the agent and Contact chatting in the Messages module.

 Further Reading